We may earn a small affiliate commission when you buy through links in our articles.

 However, animals have had a more nebulous role in Grand Theft Auto games.
 GTA 5, which released in 2013, featured a limited selection of animals and, while GTA 5 had a set of hunting missions, there were no collectible materials which you could then sell.

 But the more important question is: “Should GTA 6 have hunting?”
-Without an ecosystem as complex as RDR2, introducing hunting mechanicsc to GTA 6 could run counter to what the GTA 6 story wants to achieve.
+Without an ecosystem as complex as RDR2, introducing hunting mechanics to GTA 6 could run counter to what the GTA 6 story wants to achieve.
 RDR2 was set in the Wild West, whereas GTA 6 is set in modern times, which makes it very unlikely the player is going to pick up a side business skinning animals and selling their pelts to trappers.

 Ultimately, it’ll be some time before Rockstar Games gives official word on how animals will play a part in their upcoming Grand Theft Auto experience, but we’ll keep our eyes peeled for any GTA 6 leaks and rumors that might shed more light on how animals fit into GTA 6.